Farahafifii/AI_Interview_StreamLit/README.md

 ## Features

-- **Multi-disciplinary Support:** Tailored for Network Engineers, Data Scientists, and Cybersecurity Engineers.
+- **Multi-disciplinary Support:** Tailored for Network Engineers, Data Scientists, and Cybersecurity Engineers and you can choose to be interviewed on Behavioral , Scenario or Technical Questions.
 - **OpenAI Integration:** Utilizes the OpenAI API for natural language processing and conversation simulation.
 - **Interactive Chat Interface:** Users can engage in interview-like conversations to practice responses.